BosEriko/dotfiles/README.md

 Download [TaskbarX](https://chrisandriessen.nl/taskbarx) to pimp your windows.

 ## GlazeWM
-Download [GlazeWM](https://github.com/lars-berger/GlazeWM/releases) for your Window Manager.
-Update its config and change all instances of `Alt` to `LMenu`.
+Download [GlazeWM](https://github.com/lars-berger/GlazeWM/releases) as your [Tiling Window Manager](https://en.wikipedia.org/wiki/Tiling_window_manager) and update its [config](glazewm/config.yml) file.
+Refer to its [configuration](https://github.com/lars-berger/GlazeWM#configuration) to know where the config file is located.
 Be sure to make it [automatically start](markdown/automatically-start.md) on startup.

 ## Note
 If you want to play games please close the following applications: